Skip to contents

 1. It supports more data types, such as different precisions, as well as unsigned integers.

-2. The tensor can live on different platforms, such as CPU or GPU.
+2. The tensor can live on different devices, such as CPU or GPU.

 3. 0-dimensional tensors can be used to represent scalars.

-We can create such an object from R data types using the nv_tensor and friends functions.
-Below, we create a 0-dimensional tensor (i.e., a scalar) of type int16 on the CPU.
+We can create an AnvilTensor from R objects using nv_tensor.
+Below, we create a 0-dimensional tensor (i.e., a scalar) that holds a 16-bit integer on the CPU.

 library(anvil)